hFouda43/Sprite-Cloud-H/README.md

 * Heavily used functionalities should also be covered in early stages to guarantee that more likely used functions are free of regressions with new releases

 ## Next Steps:
-* More scenarios to be included (covering both positive and negative tests) to increase the maturity level of the application
+* More scenarios to be included (covering both positive and negative tests) to increase the maturity level of the application.
-* Add more tags to the tests to define different test suites that should run in different project stages (i.e: sanity, smoke, regression,...etc)
+* Add more tags to the tests to define different test suites that should run in different project stages (i.e: sanity, smoke, regression,...etc).
-* Implement a method to generate screenshots for UI tests in order to attach it to the generated report
+* Implement a method to generate screenshots for UI tests in order to attach it to the generated report.
+* Read Test data from external Excel files in order to run tests with different data sets using data driven testing.